vitorjpc10/etl-breweries/README.md

 ### Environment Variables

-Set the AWS Keys environment variables for in the docker-compose files to write data to S3 Storage. **(Optional)**
+1. Set the AWS Keys environment variables for in the docker-compose files to write data to S3 Storage.
+2. Defina o Caminho do Bucket de Saída do S3 para gravar os dados.
+**(Optional)**

 __If not defined it will still write data locally in container, but skip over data write to S3 Cloud storage.__